 Since spirulina can have some side effects due to cleansing, such as headaches or digestive disorders, it’s important to start with low doses and increase them gradually.

 Spirulina is an algae.
-Today, it is consumed as a nutritional supplement or super food to increase our intake of vitamins and minerals in a simple and natural way.
+Today, it’s consumed as a nutritional supplement or superfood to increase our intake of vitamins and minerals in a simple and natural way.
 Read on to discover its incredible properties as well as when and how you should take spirulina to make it more effective.

 What is spirulina?